 Chronic workplace burnout can lead to high employee attrition rates in call centers.
 What should customer support managers do to address this?

 When you start noticing dips in your customer service team’s productivity levels, it’s easy to assume that it’s just because of laziness.
 When this happens, your first move would probably be to hold a meeting and reprimand your employees for poor performance.

 This, however, won’t solve anything if the problem is much bigger and much more alarming than the occasional procrastination.
 If your consistently reliable call center employees suddenly start handing in unacceptable outputs, they may already be burned out.

 Brands need to be extra observant to detect subtle changes in their team’s behavior.
 This way, they can manage their performance better, minimize employee attrition, and continue looking for effective ways to boost people’s morale.

-Here are six signs that your customer service agents are burning out, along with some team management tips for handling them.
+Here are five signs that your customer service agents are burning out, along with some team management tips for handling them.

 Employees who actively contribute to discussions, offer insights, and collaborate with their teammates are satisfied ones.
 When they start feeling too stressed, however, you may notice them talking less and less with their colleagues.
 They may even miss deadlines and let their pending tasks pile up

 In the call center sector, the cause may have something to do with too much routine work.
 As a solution, therefore, try to give your employees a variety of tasks.
 You may also offer leadership trainings for top-performing agents so you can evaluate them later for a management position.

 Increased Absences and Tardiness